Frequently Asked Questions

 How should I document our training?

+Whatever works best for your agency.
+Many agencies have purchased training tracking software, others use an Excel spreadsheet.
 We have created a training record template to assist you.
 This document can be modified to suit your needs.
 Download the template here.

 Is my new officer required to have 24 hours of In-service training?

 No, if your officer graduated from BLEA in the calendar year you are auditing then they do not have to have the additional 24 hours of in-service until the next calendar year.

 I have a new officer that came from out of state.
 They went through the Equivalency Academy this year and they are doing an in-house FTO program at our agency.
 Do they have to have an additional 24 hours of training to meet this mandate?